onyx-and-iris/voicemeeter-api-ruby/README.md

 ON = 1

 vmr.run do
-    # Set strip furthest to the left mute ON, and then OFF
+    # Set strip furthest to the left mute ON
     vmr.strip[1].mute = true
     puts vmr.strip[1].mute  '=> true'
-    vmr.strip[1].mute = false
-    puts vmr.strip[1].mute  '=> false'

     # If you find this more verbose you may pass an argument value
     vmr.strip[2].mute(ON)
     puts vmr.strip[2].mute  '=> true'
-    vmr.strip[2].mute(OFF)
-    puts vmr.strip[2].mute  '=> false'
 end
 ```
-When using a block argument login and logout routines are handled for you.
-If
+When passing run a block, login and logout routines are handled for you.

-you pass a Voicemeeter type as an argument the wrapper will attempt to load
-the program if it isn't currently running.
+Remote may be instantiated with a Voicemeeter type as an argument, in this case the wrapper will attempt to load the program if it isn't currently running.
 Voicemeeter type may be one of:
 - basic
 - banana
 - potato